 The Competition Committee shall select three experienced judges from the standing pool of members qualified to judge the entries.
 The judging will take place prior to the regular club meeting during Evaluation and Review months.
 The six competition months for 2018 are January, March, May, July, September, and November.

 Members are “qualified” to serve as a judge by having a demonstrated strength in their personal photography successfully participating in previous club competitions and by successfully completing a Judges Training Workshop.

 A member may judge an Evaluation and Review in which he or she has a photograph entered.
 That judge must score their image a "Zero" and the score entered for that judge shall be the average of the two other judges' scores.

 Each judge is allowed to score from 1 to 9 for each picture for a minimum total of 3 and maximum of 27.
 The score appears on the judging box when the last judge makes their decision.

 The judges briefly scan the picture for the key elements of technique, composition, and impact, and in the case of Assignment images, how well the image meets the assignment.
 Scores are as follows:

 All judges see photos differently.
 A critique is a learning tool.
 Competitors should not be discouraged by the critique of their work, but should use the critique to improve their work.

-Competitions shall be held every other month from January through November.
+Competitions are held every other month starting in January through November.